Protestantism in Indonesia: Demographics

+In 2018, Protestants made up 7.43% of the population.

-On the island of Sulawesi, 17% of the citizens are Protestants, particularly in Tana Toraja and North Sulawesi.
-Up to 65% of the Torajan population are Protestant.
+On the island of Sulawesi, 17% of the citizens are Protestant, particularly in Tana Toraja and North Sulawesi.
+Up to 65% of the Torajan population is Protestant.
 In some parts of the country, entire villages belong to a distinct denomination, such as Adventist, Lutheran, Presbyterian or Salvation Army.
 Two provinces have Protestant majorities: North Sulawesi (64%) and Papua (60%).
 Christian Evangelical Church in Minahasa is the largest Protestant church in North Sulawesi.
 Gereja Injili di Tanah Jawa is a Mennonite-related denomination.
 Huria Kristen Batak Protestant is a Lutheran denomination founded by Ludwig Ingwer Nommensen.
 It is the largest Protestant denomination in Indonesia and has over 4 million congregants.
 The relatively large number of "denominations" per capita in Indonesia may be due to the significant number of different ethnic groups in Indonesia.
 Many Indonesian Protestants tend to congregate based more on ethnicity than liturgical differences.

 Reformed denominations

-The Reformed faith brought by Dutch missionaries in the 17th century.
+The Reformed faith was brought by Dutch missionaries beginning in the 17th century.
 Many of these churches are members of the World Communion of Reformed Churches: